MicrochipTech/SMART_TRANSPORT/BLE_StarNetwork_Trailer/Trailer-Central_Network_Unit/README.md

 **Step 8** - Clean and build the project.
 To run the project, select "Make and program device" button.

 ## 6. Board Programming<a name="step6">

-## Programming hex file:

-### Program the precompiled hex file using MPLAB X IPE

-- The Precompiled hex file is given in the hex folder.
-Follow the steps provided in the link to [program the precompiled hex file](https://microchipdeveloper.com/ipe:programming-device) using MPLABX IPE to program the pre-compiled hex image.

 ### Build and program the application using MPLAB X IDE

 The application folder can be found by navigating to the following path: